Consumer Rights

 Ofcom stands for the Office of Communications.
 It is the regulatory and competition authority for the UK's communications industries.
 It keeps an eye on mobile and home phone services, broadband, TV and radio, the postal service, and the airwaves to ensure that consumers get the most out of their services without being taken advantage of.

-What Does Ofcom Do?
+What does Ofcom do?

-Ofcom and Mobile Networks
+Ofcom and mobile networks

 Competition

-Ofcom’s ‘Text to Switch’ service makes it easier and quicker than ever to change network providers for a better deal and keep your number.
-Simply text ‘PAC’ to 65075 to receive your switching code that you can give to your new provider to arrange the switch.
-At this point, your current provider must tell you what charges you have left to pay if you’re exiting your contract early.
-The switch will be completed within one working day.
+Text to switch: Ofcom's text-to-switch service makes it simple to change network and keep your number.
+Text PAC to 65075 to receive your switching code.
+Your current provider must also tell you about any remaining charges if you are exiting a contract early.
+The switch completes within one working day.

-Why Is Ofcom Important?
+Why is Ofcom important?

-SIM only Networks
+SIM Only Networks

 1pMobile SIM Only Deals